6 Things Prince Harry and Meghan Markle Won't Be Able to Do Once They Are Married

 Prince Harry and his new wife won't be able to live in just any place.
 Even though the Daily Mail recently reported that Prince Harry and Meghan went house hunting last week, it might not be a possibility that the two will live in a regular house because they will be required to live in a royal residence after marriage.

 All members of the royal family live at either Kensington Palace, Buckingham Palace or St. James' Palace and never in a regular house that is not part of the Queen's estate.
 Even the royal cousins live in one of the palaces.

 No Baby Out of Wedlock

 Prince Harry has already said he and Meghan expect to start a family soon.

 If any royal had a baby out of wedlock, it would be highly frowned upon even if the couple is engaged.
 It will not be a royal baby with a title and a place in the line of succession.
 They would be doing the baby a disservice if one is born before they are married.

 Prince Harry and Meghan Markle got engaged in November and will marry in May, and there is no evidence that there will be a baby born before then.
 However, no one is expecting them to wait a long time before starting a family.

 No More Personal Careers

-We know for sure Meghan will have to give up her career as an actress.
-It has been reported that she has not signed on for the next season of the legal drama "Suits."
+Meghan will have to give up her career as an actress.
+She has already left her role as Rachel Zane on the legal drama "Suits."